evanlin96069/SourceAchievementReset/README.md

 # SourceAchievementReset

-A plugin that resets achievements for Source engine written in C. Useful for practicing all achievements speedrun.
+A plugin that resets achievements for Source engine games.
+Useful for practicing all achievements speedrun.

 Tested on Portal 3420, Portal 5135, Portal Steampipe.